-Terence O Rourke (on behalf of Miller Homes) Foxley Tagg Planning (on behalf of the National Custom and Self-Build account the need and demand for each product, and individual developments must be viable proposals.
+of shared ownership housing.
+The delivery of all affordable housing must take into account the need and demand for each product, and individual developments must be viable proposals.
 Rentplus is a fully privately funded model and does not require any public subsidy to deliver homes, the delivery of rent to buy homes will result in significant additional investment that would not otherwise be available and enable higher levels of affordable housing to be delivered.
 Just as shared ownership homes can provide a 'stepping-stone' (paragraph 5.22) for families already in affordable rented homes, Rentplus homes provide this, with the additional benefits that paying an affordable rent to save for purchase provides.
-Specific sites should be identified for self-build as opposed to seeking to incorporate a proportion on all site allocations.
-Regarding affordable provision, the LPA should engage with Registered Providers to identify the demand and type of housing that is required.
-It is important that the Local Plan is proactive and progressive in its approach to custom and self-build.
-It is not sufficient to include a policy that simply 'encourages' custom and self-build.
-Instead the plan must demonstrate specifically and in detail how it will ensure that the needs of custom and self-builders is to be met.
-NaCSBA consider that a specific policy relating to custom and self-build is required and have provided suggestions as to Local Plan includes a specific, allocated site.
-Such developments can also be achieved through the planning application process.
-Local Plan includes Self and Custom Build Policy with requirement that developments of 40 dwellings or more must provide self and custom build Association) Fareham Liberal Democrats specifics that could be included within such a policy.
-Important to provide suitable mix of affordable housing.
+Terence O Specific sites should be identified for self-build as opposed to seeking to incorporate a Local Plan includes a specific, Rourke (on behalf proportion on all site allocations. allocated site.
+Such of Miller Homes) Regarding affordable provision, the LPA should engage with Registered Providers to identify the demand and type of housing that is required. developments can also be achieved through the planning application process.
+Foxley Tagg It is important that the Local Plan is proactive and progressive in its approach to custom Local Plan includes Self and Planning (on and self-build.
+It is not sufficient to include a policy that simply 'encourages' custom and Custom Build Policy with behalf of the self-build.
+Instead the plan must demonstrate specifically and in detail how it will ensure requirement that developments National Custom and Self-Build that the needs of custom and self-builders is to be met.
+NaCSBA consider that a specific policy relating to custom and self-build is required and have provided suggestions as to of 40 dwellings or more must provide self and custom build Association) specifics that could be included within such a policy. plots.
+Fareham Liberal Democrats Important to provide suitable mix of affordable housing.
 Council must improve its target for building its own homes to rent.
-FBC should press central government for increased funding (bigger share of receipts from council house sales). plots.
+FBC should press central government for increased funding (bigger share of receipts from council house sales).
 Noted.
 The Council's adopted Affordable Housing Strategy (2019) includes an increased emphasis on affordable homes Can the Council ensure targets for affordable homes are met while ensuring sufficient developer contributions to provide infrastructure? delivered directly by the Council.
 The Local Plan also includes several sites allocated for housing that are within the control of the Council.
 The funding for the delivery of more Council affordable homes is outside of the remit of the Local Plan.
-The Fareham Society Affordable housing need should be met with genuinely affordable housing provision Noted.
-A comparison has been made between AH need and supply within the plan period.
+1 IGIII